 NCAC Past, Present and Future

-In 1996, four individuals from Philadelphia and Washington, DC came together to determine how they could support each other in their career academy work.
-These charter members of the National Career Academy Coalition had a vision of what a grassroots organization might look like.
-The coalition of stakeholders knew that having a conference made sense, but they truly had to take a leap of faith, as there was no funding or history, only a dream and healthy dose of enthusiasm.
+In 1995, a small group of practitioners from Philadelphia and Washington DC came together to determine how they could support schools and districts across the US who wanted to implement the career academy model.
+The founding members of NCAC had a vision of what a grassroots organization might look like.
+They knew that having a conference to pull folks together made sense, but they truly had to take a leap of faith, as there was no funding or history, only a dream and healthy dose of enthusiasm.
 With maxed out credit cards and a whole bunch of hope, the first NCAC conference in Cherry Hill, PA brought together 400 educators, businesspersons, students and parents who were all hungry to learn from each other.
-They knew that what they were doing collaboratively in their communities was working.
 With that conference and the networking that followed, NCAC as an organization was off and running.

-In 2012, NCAC convened the NSOP developers to reaffirm and revise the ten National Standards.
-The updated document was released in 2013.
-And in September 2013, NCAC, again with the collaboration of AYPF and CCASN, hosted a meeting in Washington, DC on the national status of career academies.
-It is believed that this meeting helped to contribute to the decision for the Department of Labor and Department of Education to partner on a 2014 federal grant opportunity that favored career academies.
+NCAC convened the original collaborative group of NSOP developers to reaffirm and revise the ten National Standards in 2012.
 Also, at this time, President Obama traveled to Nashville, TN to speak at McGavock High School, a successful and NCAC model wall-to-wall career academy school.
 The President called the academy model “simple, but powerful.”

 Over the years, NCAC has taken its vision seriously.
-With a Board comprised of organizations representing career academies, business and education, NCAC serves as an umbrella group, convening and advocating for career academies.
+With a Board comprised of organizations representing career academies, academy practitioners, and business partners, NCAC serves its members in advising, assisting, and advocating for career academies using the NSOP as a guiding framework.
 Members have access to:

 • A yearly, high quality national conference that draws from up 900 practitioners and stakeholders;